Online Side Hustles

 • Sell crafts or artwork: If you’re creative, you can sell your crafts or artwork online on platforms like Etsy or through social media.

-READ ALSO How to Make Money on Instagram in South Africa
+READ ALSO No. 1 Guide to Monetize Your TikTok Account in South Africa

 Offline hustles: